cap-js/cap-operator-plugin/README.md

     ```
     ![](.images/cds-add-cap-operator.gif)

     This will create a `chart` folder in your directory with three files: `Chart.yaml`, `values.schema.json`, and `values.yaml`.
 Here, if you notice, the `templates` folder is missing.
 This is by design.
 The idea is that only these three files need to be pushed into your GitHub repository.
-When you deploy your application, you can call `cds build`, and during the build, the plugin will generate the final Helm chart and include the predefined `templates` folder in your project's `gen` directory.
+When you deploy your application, you can call `cds build`, and during the build, the plugin will generate the final helm chart in your project's `gen` directory, which includes the predefined `templates` folder.

     **Available Options -**